 - The company may not participate as an exhibitor in future years.

-FSS room blocks for staff organizers may be secured online beginning on July 6, 2017.
-All FSS room blocks are available on a prepaid, 100% non-refundable basis.
+FSS room blocks for staff organizers may be secured online beginning July 10, 2019.
+All FSS room blocks are available on a prepaid, 100 percent non-refundable basis.
 For any additional housing questions, please contact the ASH Housing Center at email@example.com

 .back to top